 Bill of lading no.

-The unique bill of lading form should then be supplied.
+The unique form should then be supplied.

 The export references provided by the shipper ought to be written next.
 The shipper normally gives export references, and they can be used to reference the cargo internally.

 Provide information about the associated freight forwarding agent.
 Identify them by name and license number.